LiveLike/livelike-docs/docs/Product Guide/core-concepts/chat-and-comment/chat-stickers.md

 ### Exclusive Sticker Packs ✨

 Exclusive stickers unlock a new layer of personalization and recognition inside your community chats.
-Unlike standard packs, exclusive packs are only available to specific users or groups — helping fans feel rewarded and distinguished while opening up new monetization and engagement opportunities.
+Unlike standard packs, exclusive packs are only available to specific users or groups — helping fans feel rewarded and distinguished, while also opening up new monetization and engagement opportunities.

 <Callout icon="📘" theme="info">
   Exclusive packs are managed at the profile level.
 Only profiles that have been granted access will see and use them inside chat.